RSE-TGM/multienergysystem/README.md

 ### Contributors

-**MultiEnergySystem** was mainly developed by Marcelo Andre Muro Alvarado ([@marcelo-muro](https://github.com/marcelo-muro)) and Guido Sassaroli ([@guidosassaroli](https://github.com/guidosassaroli)) at ([Ricerca sul Sistema Energetico - RSE S.p.A.](https://www.rse-web.it/en/)), with the technical support of several colleagues of our research department.
+**MultiEnergySystem** was mainly developed by Marcelo Andre Muro Alvarado ([@marcelo-muro](https://github.com/marcelo-muro)) and Guido Sassaroli ([@guidosassaroli](https://github.com/guidosassaroli)) at [Ricerca sul Sistema Energetico - RSE S.p.A.](https://www.rse-web.it/en/), with the technical support of several colleagues of our research department.
 We hope this library proves to be a valuable resource for your multi-energy system studies and applications.